 Perhaps you’re on a first date with her, or maybe you just saw her across the way and felt your heart start running a mile a minute.
-Or maybe even came across her profile online (in which case you’ll need to know how to get her on a date with you, get the free report here).
+Or maybe she’s part of your social circle and you just need to know how to become confident around her.

 But there’s a problem… what the hell do you talk about with women?

 That’s what we’re going to dive into today, let’s get started.

 Where are you from?